Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Pre-Considerations
 ==================

-This is a showcase of Graylog and its cluster mode.
 Please run this appliance always in a separated network that is isolated from the internet.
 Read also the notes about production readiness_!

 Download